amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

   - `transformer_block.py`: Defines the transformer block.
 - `generate_outputs.py`: Script for generating text from a trained model.
 - `generate_tokens.py`: Script for generating raw token sequences from the dataset.
+- `Overview.pdf`: A document providing a high-level overview of the project and its components.
 - `config.py`: Contains the configuration classes for the model and training.
 - `trainer.py`: Contains the training loop and related functions.
 - `main.py`: Main script for training the model.